At its most fundamental, CRO means figuring out what users are looking for when they arrive

 leave your site

 This information will let you know where to focus your efforts.
-By putting your effort into the pages
+By putting your effort into

 most engaged with and valuable to your users, you’ll see the largest impact.